sports scientist

 My ClinicOS Story

-Before ClinicOS, day-to-day practice operations ran across a multitude of systems.
-Patient questionnaires such as the VAS scale were recorded manually, and patient documents had to be copied, scanned, and filed.
+Before ClinicOS, daily practice operations were run across a multitude of systems.
+Patient questionnaires, such as the VAS scale, were recorded manually, and patient documents had to be copied, scanned, and filed away.

-And then there was the real problem: documentation required so much attention that time with patients suffered.
-Especially when he had just started at the practice, he felt that his capacity for patient care was being compromised because so much was happening on the computer in parallel.
+And then there was the actual problem: documentation demanded so much attention that quality time with patients suffered.
+Especially when starting out new at the practice, there was the feeling that patient-facing capacity was compromised because so much was happening simultaneously on the PC.

-"There were very, very many tools — sometimes it was a bit of a jungle trying to figure out what you needed each one for."
+“There were very, very many tools — sometimes it was a bit of a jungle to know what you needed for what.”

 A few clicks, a completed appointment

-Today, processes that used to be multi-step now come together in one — documentation, billing, appointment.
-Patients fill out the questionnaire digitally in advance, and the doctors see it pop up directly in the system.
-Patient documents remain digital — copying, scanning, and filing are gone.
+Today, processes that used to involve multiple stages are integrated into one — documentation, billing, scheduling.
+Patients fill out the questionnaire digitally beforehand, and doctors see it pop up directly in the system.
+Patient documents remain digital — copying, scanning, and filing are no longer necessary.

-What surprised Valentin: how good the speech recognition already is.
-His favorite feature is the process chain — processes that used to be several are bundled into one.
-A few clicks, and a lot of work is done that used to take much more effort.
+What surprised Valentin was just how good the speech recognition already is.
+His favorite feature is the process chain — processes that used to be separate are now consolidated.
+A few clicks, and a mountain of work is done that previously required significantly more effort.

-"It’s just a few clicks, and the appointment is taken care of."
+“It takes just a few clicks, and the appointment is all wrapped up.”

 Conclusion

-Even if at first it looks like a big step and a major change, it is worth it.
-As things stand, it is definitely a relief — and you know that with the upcoming features even more is coming that will make day-to-day work easier.
+Even if it seems like a big step and a major change at first: it is worth it.
+As of right now, it is definitely a relief — and knowing that forthcoming features will bring even more to make daily work life easier.

-What began as a one-person practice is now an interdisciplinary team of physicians, sports scientists, and osteopaths.
-This size comes at a price if the software does not grow with it: data chaos between different tools, missing interfaces to the ultrasound devices, manually maintained patient questionnaires, an external online calendar.
+What began as a one-man practice is today an interdisciplinary team of doctors, sports scientists, and osteopaths.
+This scale comes with a price if the software does not grow alongside it: data clutter between different tools, missing interfaces to ultrasound devices, manually formatted patient questionnaires, and an external online calendar.
 And above all: a lot of work that still had to be done after the patient consultation.
 Show more

 Doctor and patient discussing health records at a desk.
 Laptop in the foreground.